Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Security and Compliance: The Digital Fortress

 Data centers hold some of the world’s most valuable information, so security is non-negotiable.
-These facilities are protected by layers of both physical and digital defenses.
+Layers of both physical and digital defenses protect these facilities.

 On the physical side, access is tightly controlled.
 Staff and visitors must pass through multiple security checkpoints, including key cards, biometrics, and in some cases, mantraps—small entry chambers that prevent tailgating.
 Facilities are monitored 24/7 with CCTV, motion detectors, and perimeter fencing.